CSCfi/shibboleth-attrchecker/README.md

 </tr>
 ```

-* The email template between the tags "<textarea>" and "</textarea>".
+* The email template between the tags `<textarea>` and `</textarea>`.
 After "The attributes that were not released to the service are:".
-Again define all required attributes using shibboleth tagging like in section 1 ( eg: <shibmlpifnot $attribute> * $attribute</shibmlpifnot>).
+Again define all required attributes using shibboleth tagging like in section 1 ( eg: `<shibmlpifnot $attribute> * $attribute</shibmlpifnot>`).
 Note that for SP identifier target URL is used instead of entityID.
 There arent yet any tag for SP entityID so you can replace this target URL manually.

 You can also update attrChecker.html with a Perl-script (attrChecker.pl).
 The script extracts the required attributes from the Attribute Checker handler element in shibboleth2.xml and modifies attrChecker.html accordingly (Note that script doesnt work with complex scenarios using AND and OR operators, it uses only "attributes" attribute from the handler).
 If you customize attrChecker.html and execute the Perl-script, make a backup of attrChecker.html before executing attrChecker.pl.
 If the script doesn't find the tags it needs for replacing content, it might break the template.
 The script updates the PixelTracking link by replacing shibboleth tags between miss= and following ", attribute table rows between "TableStart" and "TableEnd" and after line "The attributes that were not released to the service are:" until the next empty line.